EligiaOfficial/docker-aur-cache/README.md

 2. `./build-packages.sh`

 It should now start building your packages, wait for this process to finish and then you can install the packages you configured.

+### Access the build reports
+The application generates a report every time it runs the build process, allowing you to more easily troubleshoot troublesome packages.

+These reports can be found in the `build-reports` directory of the webserver that is hosting the packages.
+For now these are only available in JSON format, but these will become easier to read in a future commit.

 ### Bind NGINX to port instead of Traefik
 While it's intended to be used with my Traefik container, it does increase the steps needed to get this application up and running, and it might not even be possible in certain situations.